mitranim/posterus/readme.md

 ### `fiber(iter)`

 Optional coroutine implementation for Posterus tasks.
 Replacement for `async/await`, with implicit cancelation of in-progress work.
-Compatible with promises.

 Deiniting a fiber that's currently yielded to an inner task/fiber will also deinit the inner task/fiber.